adityapande-1995/CPP_Projects/MyWrapper/README.md

 Inspired by Processing/p5.js, this is an attempt to write my own wrapper/boilerplate over OpenGL to make it usable.

 ## How to use
-File "m.cpp" contains the code. "main.cpp" contains an example.
+File "m.cpp" contains the code.
+Navigate ot the "examples" folder.
+In each example, "main.cpp" contains an example.
 To compile and run, execute
 ```
 make all && make run
 ```